AdrianFR99/3D-Game-Engine/README.md

 		- File system:
 			- Display of the local folder where the executable s runnig.
 		- Input:
-			- Display: see mouse position on screen, mouse mouvement, and mouse wheel movement
+			- Display: see mouse position on screen, mouse movement, and mouse wheel movement
-			- Sensityvity: change the mouse sensityvity when looking around with the camera
+			- Sensitivity: change the mouse sensityvity when looking around with the camera
 			- Wheel Speed: change mouse wheel speed to zoom in or out.
 		- Camera:
 			- Camera speed Slider: slide to change the camera speed of movement.
 		- Hardware: Display information od Cpus, Ram, Gpus, and Vram.
 		- Software: Display SDL Version, OpenGl version and DevIL version.
 		- Renderer Buttons:
-			- Poly configuration: Checkboxes to enable or disable backface cull, light. and checkboxes to anable wireframe view and to perform a dev test
+			- Poly configuration: Checkboxes to enable or disable backface cull, light.
+Checkboxes to anable wireframe view and to perform a dev test
+			- Normals: Checkbox to display gameobjects vertex normals and face normals.
-			- Materials: Checkboxes to enable or disable color os materials and 2D textures. also checkboxe to apply checkers texture to object.
+			- Materials: Checkboxes to enable or disable color of materials and 2D textures. display current ID of texture.
+Path of the texture.
+And Texture Configurations to change the properties with ambient, diffuse and specular. cliclk to open a color boz and decide the parameters.
 		- X: close Console
 		- Config Menu tab: click and drag to change position inside screen, and dock if wanted.
+	- Hierarchy: View the GameObjects in a list.
+IMPORTANT: Each gameObject may contain multiple meshes.
+See the inspector to get more information and deactivate each one individually.
+Click the desired Gameobject to modify, drag and drop the desired texture, and press F to center the camera around it.
+Go to file>new scene or drag and drop other fbx to clear the scene.
+	- Inspector:
+		- Transform: Displays three coordinates(i,j,k) of the gameObjects position,rotation and scale.
+		- Normals: Shows two checkboxes which enable/disables the debugdraw of the normal vertices and normal faces
+		- Texture: Displays the current texture id, The path where the texture is loaded from, the size of the texture, And a preview for the texture loaded.
+		- Material: Contains three checkboxes which enable/disable the material,the diffuse texture and the checkered texture
+		- Mesh & Geometry: Checkboxes which Enables/disables the mesh/meshes of the gameobject and displays data about the polygon count(vertices,indices,normals...)
 - Help collapsing menu
 	- Gui Demo: enable disable by clicking the Imgui DEmo window to test IMGUI
 	- Github Repo: click to see the proyects github repo
 	- Documentation: click to see the githb wiki about the Engine (empty)
 	- Download the Lastest: click to open the github tab of our releases
 	- Report a Bug: click to open the github tab of our issues and submit it.
 - About: click to open/close a floating windows that contains the information (on different tabs) of the Engine.
 Creators, Licence, Libraries with versions and Github button.
+Inside github, the proyect trello can be found.
+Click to open.

 #### In-ViewPort Controls